catmengi/DynamicRPC/README.md

  If you want server-client build you could use something like this

- `gcc -c rpc*.c hashtable.c/hashtable.c tqueque/tqueque.c `
+ `gcc -c rpc*.c aes.chashtable.c/hashtable.c tqueque/tqueque.c `

  and then link they with your .o files and libffi and pthread

 ** OR**

- `gcc -o some_project rpc*.c hashtable.c/hashtable.c tqueque.c/tqueque.c -lffi -pthread`
+ `gcc -o some_project rpc*.c aes.c hashtable.c/hashtable.c tqueque.c/tqueque.c -lffi -pthread`

 ------------